kyma-project/kyma/docs/event-bus/03-06-configure-default-channelprovisioner.md

 You can use a different messaging middleware, other than NATS Streaming, as the Kyma eventing operator.
 To achieve that:

 - Apply the Channel Resources for the messaging middleware you want to use.
-These resources connects with the running messaging middleware
+These resources connect with the running messaging middleware.
 - Configure the `default-ch-webhook` ConfigMap in the `knative-eventing` Namespace to use that particular Channel.

 If you want to edit the `default-ch-webhook` ConfigMap, run: